 Exploring the benefits of sensory play

-From birth through to early childhood, children use their senses to explore and try to make sense of the world around them.
-They do this by touching, tasting, smelling, seeing, moving and hearing.
+From birth to early childhood, children use their five senses to explore and try to make sense of the world around them.

 So, what is sensory play?

 Picking things up and feeling their texture is what people often associate with sensory play, but it’s about much more than touch.